NodeBE4/opinion/_posts/2022-10-17-EnclavedMicrostate.md

 Yes.
 I go into more detail [here](https://www.reddit.com/r/AskHistorians/comments/d8u46f/in_19th_century_yunnan_there_was_a_muslim_led/f1cxdae/) in the context of the 'Panthay' Rebellion of 1856-73.

+----- __886.4__ -----2022-10-20 16:15:17+08:00:

+It is important to understand that 'Hui' is not a term with a fixed meaning.
+Originally, in official parlance it was used to refer to Turkic Muslim communities, latterly to all Muslims, and today it refers specifically to an ethnic group that is broadly Sinophone Muslim.
+It is also worth noting that 'Hui' derives etymologically from 'Uighur', and so it is not actually self-evident that the Yunnanese Hui *did* abandon their identity, as opposed to there being a divergence between how that identity was conceived among Yunnanese Muslims, versus Muslims in northwest China and in Turkestan.

 ### 887: [Britain, Her Sister Republics, and Russia's Western Holdings in 1795](https://old.reddit.com/r/imaginarymaps/comments/y7e5g4/britain_her_sister_republics_and_russias_western/), submitted on 2022-10-19 02:02:58+08:00.

 ----- __887.1__ -----2022-10-19 17:39:50+08:00: